-- (i) Identify public water supply system in the vicinity of the site including interconnections with adjacent sites and associated easements (if any). - (ii) Identify location of existing water main(s) serving the site and point(s) of connection, and available capacity.
+- (i) Identify public water supply system in the vicinity of the site including interconnections with adjacent sites and associated easements (if any). - (ii) In addition to the public water supply, include a discussion of the existing on-site wells and water services and any modifications to same. - (iii) Identify location of existing water main(s) serving the site and point(s) of connection, and available capacity.

-- Provide average daily water demand for proposed use.
-Include water demand for fire, domestic and irrigation.
-A common irrigation system shall be designed with a master meter, for both the housing and the hotel, if the public water supply is intended to be used for this purpose. - (ii) Identify proposed method of supplying water to the development. - (iii) Evaluate capacity of the water district and describe proposed water connection.
-A looped distribution system within the project service area (more than one water main feed into the project shall be designed. - (iv) Identify off-site improvements that would be required to adequately supply water to the project site. - (v) Identify provisions for fire protection water supply. - (vi) Discuss impacts related to construction of proposed infrastructure. - (vii) For each of above analyses, also include consideration of cumulative impacts of other developments planned or proposed in the immediate area of the subject site.
+- (i) Provide average daily water demand for proposed use.
+Include water demand for fire, domestic and irrigation. - (ii) Identify proposed method of supplying water to the development. - (iii) Evaluate capacity of the water district and describe proposed water connection. - (iv) Identify off-site improvements that would be required to adequately supply water to the project site. - (v) Identify provisions for fire protection water supply. - (vi) Discuss impacts related to construction of proposed infrastructure. - (vii) For each of above analyses, also include consideration of cumulative impacts of other developments planned or proposed in the immediate area of the subject site.